-Dampers related to the shock absorber found within the suspension of the car, this what the spring surrounds.
+Dampers are related to the shock absorber found within the suspension of the car, this is what the spring surrounds.
 As with all cars having the correct damper settings can make the car handle much more aggressive or stable depending on your preference.
 So getting these values correct is crucial to building a setup.

 Currently, the only way to truly understand the effects dampers have on the car is to use a piece of software known as Motec.
 The Coach Dave Academy has written a guide to getting your MOTEC software setup and ready to go for setting up your dampers and many other useful features.

 There are a few basic features of a damper that need to be understood to fully understand how to create the correct setup.